The Ronnie Johns Half Hour

 The Ronnie Johns Half Hour (full name The Ronnie Johns Good Times Campfire Jamboree Half Hour Show (Now on Television)) was an Australian sketch comedy show produced by Jigsaw Entertainment and the Ten Network, which premiered in October 2005.
-The shows ran for approximately 30 minutes.
+The cast of the show came from a series of stage shows called The 3rd Degree.

+Background and production

-The cast of the show came from a series of stage shows called The 3rd Degree, produced by Laughing Stock Productions, which featured selections from Australian university revues, and consists of Heath Franklin, Jordan Raskopoulos, Dan Ilic, Felicity Ward, James Pender, Caroline Fitzgerald and Becci Gage.
+The cast of the show came from a series of stage shows called The 3rd Degree, the first shows of which were co-produced by John Pinder, and also Laughing Stock Productions, which featured selections from Australian university revues, and consists of Heath Franklin, Jordan Raskopoulos, Dan Ilic, Felicity Ward, James Pender, Caroline Fitzgerald, and Becci Gage.
 Gage only appeared as a supporting cast member in the first series but has a more significant role in the second.
 Chris McDonald, creator and producer of The 3rd Degree stage shows, acts as the show's head writer and co-producer.
 Nikos Andronicos and Justin Heazlewood are credited as non-performing writers.